syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 N>
 * To disable the current day selection, use `TodaySelectionBackgroundColor` color as Transparent.
-* `DisabledBackgroundColor` only visible when set the MinDate, MaxDate, EnableDatesInPast for the calendar.
+* `DisabledBackgroundColor` added while calendar using MinDate, MaxDate and EnableDatesInPast properties.

 ### Month view border color customization